syfares/Barandos/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bulwarkd/bulwark-qt for Debian-based Linux systems.
-If you compile bulwarkd/bulwark-qt yourself, there are some useful files here.
+This directory contains files used to package barandosd/barandos-qt for Debian-based Linux systems.
+If you compile barandosd/barandos-qt yourself, there are some useful files here.

-## bulwark: URI support ##
+## barandos: URI support ##

-bulwark-qt.desktop  (Gnome / Open Desktop)
+barandos-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bulwark-qt.desktop
+	sudo desktop-file-install barandos-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bulwarkqt binary to `/usr/bin` and the `../../share/pixmaps/bulwark128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your barandosqt binary to `/usr/bin` and the `../../share/pixmaps/barandos128.png` to `/usr/share/pixmaps`

-bulwark-qt.protocol (KDE)
+barandos-qt.protocol (KDE)